Skip to content

 try:

-# the list of taxpayers
+# list of taxpayers

 taxpayers = []

-# Open the file
+# open file

 file = codecs.open(taxpayers_filename, "r", "utf8")

-# Read the first line of the taxpayer file
+# read the first line of the taxpayer file

-line = file.readline().strip()
+ligne = file.readline().strip()

-while line != '':
+while ligne != '':

-line = file.readline().strip()
+ligne = file.readline().strip()

-# return the result
+# we return the result

 return taxpayers